 Additionally, the American Massage Therapy Association (AMTA) states that massage therapy can improve the quality of life for those in hospice living or comfort care.

-Most licensed massage therapists are knowledgeable of the conditions that can occur in seniors, and can provide light to medium touch massage for specific, individual needs.
-Of course, all therapists are sensitive to each client’s sense of modesty and privacy and will respect and accommodate special requests.
-Before undergo any massage session, it is always recommended to discuss your needs and make sure the therapist is trained in massage techniques for seniors.
+Our licensed massage therapists at Elements Therapeutic Massage Spokane are knowledgeable of the conditions that can occur in seniors, and can provide light to medium touch massage for specific, individual needs.
+Our therapists are sensitive to each client’s sense of modesty and privacy and will respect and accommodate special requests.
+Before undergoing any massage session, it is always recommended to discuss your needs and make sure the therapist is trained in massage techniques for seniors.

 Some may wonder if a physician’s approval or a prescription is required for massage therapy, and it is generally not.
 However, there may be instances when a client should consult with their physician to insure safety before beginning a massage program.
 For example, someone who has an acute illness, is undergoing chemotherapy, has osteoarthritis, osteoporosis or has had recent surgery, should talk to their doctor first.